 Your version of your life will never see the light of day unless you write it down or you record it.
 There has to be some medium of you telling your story in your claim.
 You need to have the opportunity to tell the insurance company exactly what you’re feeling, and why it affects your ability to work.

 Witness statements and affidavits

-The last thing that is usually helpful in long-term disability claims are witness statements or witness affidavits.
-Let’s say you have friends or coworkers who would be able to write down a list of who you were before the disabling condition struck you or before the accident that caused you to be unable to do your job ,or any job for that matter.
+The last thing that is usually helpful in long-term disability claims is witness statements or witness affidavits.
+Let’s say you have friends or coworkers who would be able to write down a list of who you were before the disabling condition struck you or before the accident that caused you to be unable to do your job or any job for that matter.

 And it will make it harder for them to deny your benefits because now there are other people who don’t stand to gain anything, and they’re vouching for your credibility.
 They’re saying that, yes, you were once able to do these things but, no, now you cannot do the same things that you were doing before.

 Those are just a handful of documents that are vital to your long-term disability claim.
 And if you don’t have those things, it’s going to be very difficult to win your claim.
 And it will also be very difficult to win an appeal when your claim is denied.
 I hope this has been helpful.